mmiakashs/mmiakashs.github.io/blog/_posts/2018-09-20-kaggle-api-google-colab.md

     adc.json  planet/  sample_data/  test-jpg.tar  train-jpg.tar

-In the first part of the kaggle API tutorial we cover basic usage of this API.
-In the next part we will cover the advance usages of kaggle API, such as submit solution to a kaggle competition.
-Till then you can see the documentation of [kaggle-cli](The details of kaggle-cli is given [here](https://github.com/floydwch/kaggle-cli).
+In the first part of this kaggle API tutorial, we covered the basic usage of this API.
+In the next part, we will cover the advanced usages of kaggle API, such as submit a solution to a kaggle competition.
+Till then you can see the documentation of [kaggle-cli](The details of kaggle-cli is given [here](https://github.com/floydwch/kaggle-cli) and try the different usage of kaggle-cli.

-I write this tutorial by following an introductory section on kaggle api of Cory Kendrick [fastai course notebook](https://github.com/corykendrick/fastai_in_colab), so a big thanks to [Cory  Kendrick](https://github.com/corykendrick).
+I write this tutorial by following a tutorial of Cory Kendrick on [fastai course notebook](https://github.com/corykendrick/fastai_in_colab), so a big thanks to [Cory  Kendrick](https://github.com/corykendrick).

-### If you have any comments or feedback regarding this articles or my writings, please don't hesitate to share.
-If you like this article then don't forget to share with your friends.
+### If you have any comments or feedback regarding this articles or my writings, please don't hesitate to share with me.